Images and hyperlinks code can be added in a spreadsheet and then imported into Table Builder page element

 Note: The Table Builder page option has a Creation Preference drop down that lists the default Use Table Builder option or the preferred (for large tables) Import from Xcel or .csv option.

-Step 2: Add headers at the top of your columns, then start filling in the columns with the data you want to display.
+Start filling in the columns with the data you want to display.

 Hyperlink coding: Instead of simply listing Tim Jackman, the Anaheim Ducks player is listed with a hyperlink to his player page on NHL.com (as seen below).
 To customize your table, just replace the URL within the quote marks and then add the description of the link.

-Step 3: Images and flyover descriptions can also be added to the links placed in each column.
+These can also be added to the links placed in each column.

 Note: The images below show all the pieces of code that are strung together to form the second column, or Team column, in the Hockey Hub table pictured above.

-Finished product feature: When the cursor is placed over the logo or the Anaheim Ducks hyperlink, as displayed in the image below, the flyover text appears with more information.
+When the cursor is placed over the logo or the Anaheim Ducks hyperlink, as displayed in the image below, the flyover text appears with more information.